 Is it possible to get your Yorkie to stop barking?

-Although we absolutely love Yorkies, we know that their high-pitched barking can drive owners (and neighbors) up a wall.
-We’re sure you adore your tiny guard dog but would love to know how to calm their yips.
-Here are 3 ways to help minimize a Yorkie’s barking.
+Although we absolutely love Yorkies, we know that their high-pitched, and sometimes, excessive barking can drive owners (and neighbors) up a wall.
+We’re sure you adore your tiny, excellent guard dogs but would love to know how to calm their yips.

-Here are 3 tips on getting your yorkie to stop barking.
+Here are 5 tips on getting your Yorkie to stop barking.

 1 – Train your Yorkie from a young age.